Key Activities

 Shanghai Masque: John Hejduk’s Work is the first exhibition of Hejduk's work in Asia, curated by renowned architect and educator Yung Ho Chang, GE Ming, and myself.
 Hosted at the prestigious Power Station of Art (PSA) in Shanghai, the exhibition spanned 8,000 square feet and featured 76 drawings and 7 models loaned from the Canadian Centre for Architecture (CCA), alongside 6 large-scale reconstructions by students and community volunteers, a projection installation I designed, and a film.
 The exhibition garnered significant public and scholarly attention, attracting 58,476 visitors and 23,805 attendees at five panel discussions.
 In addition to curating the exhibits, I served as a designer on the display design team, particularly for the White Hall.

-Construction Completion: 2024 and 2019 respectively.
+Construction Completion: 2019.
 Role: Architect.
 Collaborator: Rurban Studio, Shanghai, China.

 2017-2020 Director, The Academy of Visual and Performing Arts at Texas A&M University